 Under the tutelage of world-renowned faculty who author and edit several of the most widely utilized pathology reference texts and journals, residents gross specimens and dictate final diagnoses, order stains, and present at interdisciplinary conferences.
-In their final year of training, residents sign out frozen section specimens, assist with challenging consult cases from around the country, and act as laboratory directors at a state hospital.
+In their final year of training, residents provide frozen section interpretation with faculty supervision, assist with challenging consult cases from around the country, and act as laboratory directors at a state hospital.

 The majority of our graduates pursue fellowship training, with most eventually entering private practice.
-Our fellowships offered at the University of Virginia include Cytopathology, Dermatopathology, Gynecologic Pathology, Hematopathology, Neuropathology, Transfusion Medicine, and Clinical Chemistry.
+Our fellowships offered at the University of Virginia include Cytopathology, Dermatopathology, Gynecologic Pathology, Lab Genetics & Genomics, Hematopathology, Neuropathology, Transfusion Medicine, and Clinical Chemistry.
 For an up-to-date listing of where our previous residents have trained and practiced, please refer to our Graduate Placements.

 The Department of Pathology offers several different tracks for residency.
 Please contact the program for availability on tracks other than AP/CP.

 On average, five applicants are accepted into the residency program each year.
-Currently the department is comprised of 21 residents, 13 fellows, 29 graduate students and 6 postdoctoral fellows.
+Currently the department is comprised of 19 residents, 11 fellows, 1 Post-Sophomore Fellow, 28 graduate students and 6 postdoctoral fellows.
 Interested candidates should refer to the website for application information and an overview of the program.
 Please direct additional questions to the medical education coordinator (Tonya Test) or the program director (Dr. Anne Mills).

 In order to ease the transition into residency, first year residents have one month of “AP Bootcamp” (no sit-ups required).
 This is followed by shared responsibilities with another first year resident on surgical pathology and autopsy.
 The paired residents complete the duties of one resident, thus reducing the workload until they become more confident in their abilities.
 Upper level residents and pathologist’s assistants are also assigned supervisory roles during this period to ensure that first year residents receive proper education and support.